 While it’s great to have a lot of options when shopping for kids eyewear, sometimes it can be a tad overwhelming.
 To help you hone in on what’s important, we’ve called out a few things to keep in mind while you shop.

-Your child’s age and activity level is crucial in the frame material selection process.
-Be sure to select something that ensures maximum safety and comfort.
-Aside from the traditional plastic and metal frames, we also offer the Picklez Flex collection—a line of flexible plastic styles with straps that are virtually indestructible.
+Your child’s age and activity level are crucial in the frame material selection process.
+Be sure to select something that ensures maximum safety and comfort such as hypoallergenic and flexible frames.
+Frames with spring hinges offer a more flexible fit and allow for better movement.
+Aside from the traditional plastic and metal frames, we also offer the Picklez Flex collection—a line of flexible plastic frames with removable straps that help keep glasses in place.

 There are plenty of fun frames to get kids excited about wearing eyeglasses.
 Playful patterns and favorite colors are often a good route to go when browsing for kids’ frames.
 Popular brands like Disney, Paw Patrol, Nickelodeon, and Spider-Man give kids the opportunity to show off their favorite characters.

 While the impact-resistant polycarbonate lens is usually recommended for all kids’ glasses, the hi-index lens should also be considered for stronger prescriptions.
 Blue light lenses are a great lens enhancement option for children that spend a lot of time outside or looking at screens.

 It is extremely important to protect eyes from ultraviolet rays (UV), especially for young children.
 Prescriptions can be added to all of our kids sunglasses so that your child’s vision is corrected while also being protected from the sun.
 For an all-in-one, indoor/outdoor package, the light-adaptive Transitions™ Signature® lens is a perfect choice.